MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 ====================================

 Here we explain in a bit of detail the usage of the MushroomRL Environment interface.
-First, we will explain how to use the registration interface.
+First, we explain how to use the registration interface.
 The registration enables the construction of environments from string specification.
-Then we will construct a toy environment to show how it is possible to add new MushroomRL environments.
+Then we construct a toy environment to show how it is possible to add new MushroomRL environments.